DanGiaime/IGME.220.01/Rules.md

 Combat occurs when a player's unit attempts to move onto a tile owned by another player.

-Each unit type has a specific attack value:
+Each unit type has a specific attack value depending on the unit type it is attacking:

 | Infantry   | Value  |
 | :--------- | :----- |